Constrained Hamiltonian Systems and Physics-Informed Neural Networks: Hamilton-Dirac Neural Networks: Introduction

-In the present work we revisit the Dirac theory of constraints, reviewing the Dirac's algorithm to identify primary and secondary constraints \cite{Dirac1950,Dirac1958}, the distinction between first-class and second-class constraints and we describe the construction of the Dirac bracket exploiting second-class constraints.
+In the present work we revisit the Dirac theory of constraints, reviewing the Dirac algorithm to identify primary and secondary constraints \cite{Dirac1950,Dirac1958}, the distinction between first-class and second-class constraints and we describe the construction of the Dirac bracket exploiting second-class constraints.
 The Dirac bracket endows with a new symplectic structure the phase-space and the constraint manifold becomes a Casimir manifold, i.e. the constraints are Casimir functions of the Dirac bracket.
 By the Dirac bracket and the canonical Hamiltonian of the system the Hamilton-Dirac equations governing the constrained dynamics can be derived.
-Then we employ a PINN algorithm to simulate the constrained dynamics by computing neural network solutions to the Hamilton-Dirac equations instead of introducing regularization terms in the loss function on the account of the constraints.
-We term these feed-forward deep neural networks as Hamilton-Dirac NNs (HDNNs).
-The penalization of the networks by regularization terms that include the Dirac constraints can only enhance the performance of the algorithm and the accuracy of the neural network solutions.
-We essentially suggest that the network architecture proposed in \cite{Mattheakis2022}, which utilizes the outputs of a single network as the canonical variables, resulting in shared internal connectivities among these variables, not only enhances the learning of variable interdependencies more efficiently but also assimilates imposed constraints seamlessly, eliminating the necessity of introducing generalized coordinates.
-As reported in \cite{Finzi2020}, the introduction of generalized coordinates might be associated with inefficiency in the training of the Hamiltonian or the Lagrangian networks.
-This work differs from previous studies on this topic by employing an unsupervised methodology, as done in \cite{Mattheakis2022}.
-Furthermore, it exploits the Dirac bracket approach, emphasizing its role in stabilizing the motion on the constraint manifold.
-Additionally, we apply the same algorithm to address problems with singular Lagrangians that commonly arise in Plasma Physics, such as guiding center motion.
+Then, these equations can be solved using machine learning methods by approximating the solutions of the Hamilton-Dirac equations with DNNs.